News / Analysis

 WTI on Friday added 30 cents on the barrel after the Baker Hughes company delivered a 185 rig count the day before – 3 down from last week.

-The commodity this morning is at 40.47 – the top of an upward wedge held in place by fears of slowing consumption in a COVID 2.0 impacted US market.
+The A tangible good that can be and which has been “commoditized”, i.e. standardized by quality and ... this morning is at 40.47 – the top of an upward wedge held in place by fears of slowing consumption in a COVID 2.0 impacted US A location or entity where people and entities can negotiate and trade assets of value..

 |06:00 AM GMT||Germany||Factory Orders|